DR JAMES MACFARLANE Director, Physio and Chiro

 James attended low back and pelvic pain conferences in Melbourne in 2004 and Barcelona 2007 under Prof Andry Vleeming.
 He regularly attends operating sessions with prominent orthopaedic and spinal surgeons.
 He has studied Rehabilitation and Prof Janda’s work with Dr Craig Liebenson DC of Los Angeles.

-Dr Macfarlane has a special interest in back, hip and lower extremity pain, sciatica and disc problems, as well as a background in all musculo-skeletal complaints and sports injuries, including headaches, migraine, jaw, neck and arm pain.
+Dr Macfarlane has an interest in back, hip and lower extremity pain, sciatica and disc problems, as well as a background in all musculo-skeletal complaints and sports injuries, including headaches, migraine, jaw, neck and arm pain.